 Inspiring Stories on Earthseals, Peace Through Gratitude

-My Life Intentions & Life Purpose — Fred Burks
+My Life Intentions & Life Purpose ó Fred Burks

 I will do my best to choose what's best for me, for you, and for all of us.

 Reminders Throughout the Day

 May I be real and authentic in my interactions with myself and with all in my life.

 Inspiring Myself and Others

 May I inspire all to connect with the magnificent divine essence in all beings.

 I invite all of us to open to ever greater transparency both in ourselves and in the world.

 My Life Purpose